 Students apply to this concurrent degree program by submitting separate applications to the MCB PhD and Epidemiology MS programs by December 1 of the year prior to fall quarter in which they plan to begin the PhD program.
 An applicant indicates his/her desire to enroll in the concurrent program by selecting the appropriate item on the Epidemiology Program Form in the online system, and by writing the words "Epi Program" in the section of the MCB PhD application that asks which faculty the applicant is interested in meeting.
 A student describes how the concurrent degree program will assist him or her to meet his/her career goals in the statement of purpose portion of the Epidemiology MS application.
 The statement should reflect an appropriate balance between basic science and population research.
 In addition, the Epidemiology MS program application should be accompanied by a minimum of one letter of recommendation (more preferred) that speaks to the student's interest/experience/knowledge of epidemiology (or other relevant population health discipline).
 Applicants need submit only one set of GRE scores (to code 4854); departmental codes are not necessary, but if included will not matter.

-The MCB PhD and Epidemiology MS applications will be reviewed by these programs' respective admissions committees, as well as by the concurrent degree program co-directors.
+The MCB PhD and Epidemiology MS applications will be reviewed by these programs' respective admissions committees, as well as by the concurrent degree program director.
 If a student is subsequently selected to be interviewed for the MCB PhD program, and has been favorably reviewed by the Epidemiology admissions committee, he or she will be interviewed by the concurrent degree program directors during the visit to the UW.
 The student will then be notified as to his or her acceptance into each program.
 Admission into the concurrent degree program is dependent upon the availability of funding (see below).

-If a successful applicant to the MCB PhD program did not apply to the concurrent program at the time of his/her initial application, he/she may apply during the first quarter of his/her MCB PhD program if he or she gains MCB permission.
+If a successful applicant to the MCB PhD program did not apply to the concurrent program at the time of his/her initial application, he/she may apply during the first quarter of his/her MCB PhD program if he or she obtains MCB permission.
 Applicants should follow the detailed Epidemiology Application Submission Instructions and those listed in under Concurrent Degree Application.

 The required courses for the MCB PhD and Epidemiology MS programs are available on the respective program websites.
 The primary differences between the concurrent degree program curriculum and the curriculum of students who are enrolled only in the MCB PhD or the Epidemiology MS are as follows: